 Investigation and Cleanup of Leaking Petroleum Sites

-After there has been some initial indication that there may be petroleum contamination at a site, NDEE becomes involved in determining whether more investigation and cleanup are required.
+After there has been some initial indication that there may be petroleum contamination at a site, DWEE becomes involved in determining whether more investigation and cleanup are required.
 The agency determines whether parties who caused the contamination are still available and financially capable of assuming responsibility.

-In the event these reports indicate a threat to health, safety, or the environment, NDEE requires a detailed study of the affected groundwater and soil to discover the severity of the contamination, direction of groundwater flow, and potential water supplies or points of exposure that may be impacted.
+In the event these reports indicate a threat to health, safety, or the environment, DWEE requires a detailed study of the affected groundwater and soil to discover the severity of the contamination, direction of groundwater flow, and potential water supplies or points of exposure that may be impacted.
 Program staff review these reports to determine if cleanup requirements are needed and issue public notices with their decisions.
 Staff review remedial actions throughout the project and determine when sufficient cleanup has been accomplished.

 Due in part to the recommendations of a technical advisory committee and legislative requirements, the program has developed risk-based corrective action (RBCA) regulations and accompanying guidance.
 The RBCA process allows evaluation of all petroleum release sites based on the risk they pose to human health and the environment.
 Those that pose no significant risk are closed; those that pose significant risk are prioritized for further work.